Brandon-Kee/HydroBud/README.md

 #### Installation
 1. Run `git clone https://github.com/Brandon-Kee/HydroBud.git`
-2. Go to chrome://extensions/
+2. Go to `chrome://extensions/` and enable Developer Mode
-3. Enable developer mode, then load the unpacked extension
+3. Select `Load Unpacked` then choose the folder the repo was cloned to
 4. Now you're ready to hydrate and watch your plant grow!